ZIP Extractor Help

 Technical details

-This feature uses the Network Information API (navigator.connection) available in Chromium-based browsers (Chrome, Edge, Samsung Internet).
+This feature uses the Network Information API (navigator.connection), available in Chromium-based browsers (Chrome, Edge, Samsung Internet).
 It checks the type, effectiveType, and saveData properties.
 On browsers that don't support this API (Safari, Firefox), the warning doesn't appear.

-Browser memory limit reached during extraction
+Browser memory limit reached during extraction Top

 What you can do

 • Extract to Google Drive instead.
-Uploading files to Drive uses less browser memory than writing to your local file system.
-Choose the "Extract to Drive" option instead of extracting to your computer.
+Uploading to Drive uses less browser memory than writing to your local file system.
+Choose "Extract to Drive" instead of "Extract to Computer".

 • Try a different browser.
 Some browsers allocate more memory per tab than others.
 Chrome and Edge typically handle larger files well.